Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

 - Monitoring the Jitterbit Harmony applications and infrastructure for possible security issues.

 - Remediating findings and issues quickly.

-The Jitterbit Engineering team is responsible for designing, implementing, and testing the software services provided by Jitterbit Harmony.
+The Jitterbit Engineering team is responsible for designing, developing, implementing, and testing the software services provided by Jitterbit Harmony.
 The Engineering team works closely with the Operations team to identify security concerns, develop monitoring procedures, and implement protective technology.
 The security responsibilities of the Engineering team include:

 - Defining and implementing secure design and coding practices.

 - Conducting design reviews to identify possible security concerns prior to coding.

 - Conducting code reviews to identify code that could be exploited to grant unauthorized access to customer data.

 - Conducting code reviews to identify code that could negatively impact availability.